telerik/blazor-docs/components/grid/overview.md

 ![](images/basic-grid.png)

 >tip You can also use a string for the field name, using the `nameof` operator is not necessary.
-For example, the ID column can be defined like this: `<TelerikGridColumn Field="Id" />`.
+For example, the ID column can be defined like this: `<GridColumn Field="Id" />`.

 ## Reference